 It's almost inevitable that really cheap fishing reels won't stand up to the rigours of saltwater fishing.
 They are let down by the use of low quality materials that soon fall prey to corrosion, and poor manufacturing techniques that will lead to mechanical failure - a sure recipe for early disappointment.
 But it doesn't have to be so...

-Even with a limited budget, you can get good quality reels that wont break the bank.
+Even with a limited budget - as most of us are these days - you can get good quality fishing reels that won't break the bank.

 Unlike spinning reels, where no mechanical parts are moving during the cast, there's plenty going on mechanically in a baitcast reel - the spool is rotating at high speed, the line level-wind system is moving back and forth across the reel cage, and the braking system is trying to keep everything under control.

-All of this complexity demands a level of engineering quality that is difficult to come by in cheap fishing reels of this kind.
+All of this complexity demands a level of engineering quality that is difficult to achieve at very low cost.

 The one above looks interesting, a very good spec for the price and it comes with a 12 month warranty.

 Take note too of the number of ball bearings.
 Generally, the more the better as these will influence the smoothness of the winding motion.

 The '+1 Ball Bearing' refers to the bale-arm roller.
 It's most important that the reel has a ball bearing rather than a plain bush here, or line twists and rapid wear are sure to occur.

 Take a look at the pic of the reel and check the position of the drag adjustment.
 If it's mounted at the back of the reel it won't be powerful enough for saltwater use.
 Choose one with a front-mounted drag adjustment, where it operates directly on the spool.

 This one is worth a look.
 A great specification and very inexpensive for a reel of this type